 In this case, capitalizing each letter – turning the campaign into #SusanAlbumParty – likely wouldn’t have worked.
 Many in the twittersphere don’t use upper case letters.

-Note: If you want to track hashtag fails not on this list, use this search box:
+Note: If you want to track hashtag fails not on this list, try using Keyhole.

 Another example of how critical it is to grasp public sentiment, the Victorian Taxi Association launched #YourTaxis in November 2015.
 The campaign’s goal was to encourage people to share experiences using taxis in the Australian state.